andrea-dimarco/gan-time-series-generation/test_results/generation_tests/README.md

-Save your generation test results here!!
+Geneation test results will be saved here.